Frequently Asked Questions

 Belladonna Studios, 833 SE Main St, #218, Portland, OR

 Use call box by elevator to dial unit #218 to be let in

 Check the "Belladonna" tab for more information about the studio

 Larger pieces by the hour, smaller pieces priced by the piece

 Books currently closed

-No waitlist, sign up for my newsletter to get first dibs on last minute availability
+Sign up for my newsletter to get first dibs on available projects and last minute availability

 Here’s the gist of how this works: I offer both predrawn projects and custom work.
 When my books open, you either choose a predrawn project or submit a complete custom idea via my booking form (newsletter subscribers will get first dibs).
 If I’m able to accommodate your request, you’ll get an email from my assistant Lauren with more info and instructions on how to pick your appointment date and secure your spot with a deposit.
 Once you’re booked, you’ll submit any further thoughts/reference images you have to me via email.
 You’ll come in on the day of your appointment, we’ll take a look at the design together, and get you tattooed!
 Keep reading for more details.

 When my books open, there will be some predrawn projects available to browse on my website.
 Newsletter subscribers will get first dibs on predrawn projects.
 When designs are available to book, there will be a visible "available designs" tab on my website.
 These pieces are to be tattooed only once and exactly as they appear (no changes!
 If you want something changed about a predrawn project, please submit a custom request).
 Each piece is designed to be in either blackwork or color; check the item description for details.
 You can browse the designs there and, if you see one you'd like to book, fill out the booking submission form and indicate which design you're interested in in the comments.
 Unless otherwise noted, predrawn designs are intended to be completed in one sitting and are not suitable for coverups.
 If your submission is chosen, you'll receive an email with instructions on how to book your appointment date and time.